 - In its previous (2018) version of the rulebook, the Rules Committee inexplicably created confusion on the legality of the serve by inserting section 3.A.36 which defined underhand (with respect to the serve) as “the player’s arm must be moving in a forward and upward arc with the palm turned upward or downward.”
 Palm turned upward or downward?
 Section 3.A.36 (from the 2018 version) has been removed!

 - Rule # 6.D.7: “Do not call a ball “out” when you are looking across the line, unless you can clearly see a space between the line and the ball as it hits.
 The player’s depth-of-field judgment, based on the laws of parallax, prevents accurate judgment in these cases.”
-I really like this clarification — because, unless the call is “obvious,” if you are positioned in the right court and the ball is hit to your partner on the sideline in the left court, they have a much better angle in determining if the ball was in or out.
+While this wasn’t a rule change from 2018, it’s still worth reiterating here in this blog post.
+Unless the call is “obvious,” if you are positioned in the right court and the ball is hit to your partner on the sideline in the left court, they have a much better angle in determining if the ball was in or out.

 We would love to hear your feedback.
 What do you think of the pickleball rule changes?

 Need More Pickleball Rules Clarifications & Interpretations?